 Let’s get this straight: being frugal has nothing to do with being selfish.
-A common misconception is that thrifty people are also inexpensive and rather cheap, but that’s absolutely not the case.
+A common misconception a lot of people have is that those who are thrifty are also inexpensive and rather cheap, but that’s absolutely not the case.

-A cheapskate is someone who absolutely hates spending money and who often buys low-quality items when they do.
-On the other hand, being frugal means doing more with less and coming up with creative ways to do so.
+A cheapskate is someone who absolutely hates spending money and who often buys low-quality and cheap items when they decide to purchase something.
+The truth is that being frugal means doing more with less and coming up with creative ways to do so.

-The practice of frugality is something not many people know how to properly do.
-In fact, it’s a way of living.
-Being careful with your finances involves more than just being reluctant to spend and only waiting for deals to purchase the things you want.
+Unfortunately, the practice of frugality is something not many people know how to properly do, but we’re here to teach all of them the proper technique.
+In fact, this is a way of living.
+Being careful with your finances involves more than just being hesitant to spend money on things and only waiting for deals to purchase the items you want.

 Long story short, to be frugal is to give some attention to spending less money without sacrificing the quality of life.
 Speaking of that, mindful people take care of their finances by avoiding purchasing several items, like the one we’ll mention in today’s article.
 Do you buy any of these 4 items?
 Let’s see!